 Chris calls this the chain of custody.

-"This chain of custody is part of accountability, reliability, and traceability (A.R.T.-ful enginnering) and instills confidence in clients that we can and will meet their needs, Chris said.
+"This chain of custody is part of accountability, reliability, and traceability (A.R.T.-ful engineering) and instills confidence in clients that we can and will meet their needs, Chris said.
 "It all boils down to trust.
 The Northrop Grumman team presented us with a large set of requirements, and we’re telling them we can create a solution that meets their needs.
 We’ve earned their trust because of the systems we’ve put in place, the quality of our designs, and the quality of our people.
 Our systems enable us to tackle these complex, mission-critical applications.”

 This project represents an exciting challenge for the DMC team.